Teacher Help Center

 Choose any name that works for you, such as “Bluebirds,” “Room 12,” or “Mrs. Lopez’s Class.”
 This helps you stay organized, especially if you decide to create more classrooms later.
 You can add additional classrooms at any time.

-Select a Celebration Date
+Select a Start Date

 Add Students